-- (1) The Purchasing Agent is authorized to attempt to settle any bid protest regarding the solicitation or award of a county contract.
-If the bid protest is not resolved by mutual agreement, the Purchasing Agent shall promptly issue a written decision which shall be transmitted either electronically or via U.S. mail to the protestor. - (2) The decision shall state the reasons for the decision reached and shall inform the protestor of his or her appeal rights under subsection (D) below. - (3) If the Purchasing Agent does not issue a written decision regarding the bid protest on or before the ten-day deadline, or within such longer period mutually agreed to by the parties, then the protestor may proceed as if an adverse written decision had been received. - (D) Purchasing Agent decision final and protestor's right to appeal.
-The Purchasing Agent's decision shall be final and conclusive unless, within ten calendar days from the date of receipt of the written decision, the Chair of the Financial and Administrative Committee receives a written appeal from the protestor. - (E) Appeal.
+- (1) The Purchasing Agent is authorized mayte attempt to settle any a bid protest regarding the solicitation or award of a county contract.
+If the bid protest is not resolved by mutual agreement, the Purchasing Agent shall promptly issue a written decision which shall be transmitted to the protestor either electronically or via U.S. mail to the protestor. - (2) The decision shall state the reasons for the decision reached and shall inform the protester of his or her appeal rights under subsection (D) below. - (3) If the Purchasing Agent does not issue a written decision regarding the bid protest on or before the ten-day deadline, or within such longer period mutually agreed to by the parties, then the protester may proceed as if an adverse written decision had been received. - (D) Purchasing Agent decision final and protestor's right to appeal.
+The Purchasing Agent's decision shall be final and conclusive unless, within ten calendar days from the date of the protestor receives received the written decision, the Chair of the Financial and Administrative Committee receives a written appeal from the protester.

+Appeal.
 Any actual or prospective bidder, offeror or contractor may appeal a decision of the Purchasing Agent regarding bid protests or contract claims to the Financial and Administrative Committee.
-Said appeal shall be made in writing no later than ten calendar days from the date of receipt of the decision from the Purchasing Agent.
-The appeal will be heard at the next scheduled meeting of the Financial and Administrative Committee and the protestor shall be notified of said meeting and be afforded a reasonable opportunity to state his or her position.
-Any party whose interest may be adversely affected by a protest or appeal shall also be notified and have the right to appear for the purpose of protecting those interests. - (1) Decision.
+Said The appeal shall be made in writing no later than ten calendar days from the date the protestor receives of the written decision from the Purchasing Agent.
+The Financial and Administrative Committee will hear the appeal will be heard at the its next scheduled meeting of the Financial and Administrative Committee and the protestor shall be notified of said the meeting and be afforded a reasonable opportunity to state his or her position.
+Any party whose interest may be adversely affected by a protest or appeal shall also be notified and have the right to appear for the purpose of protecting those interests.

+- (1) Decision.
 After hearing the appeal, the Financial and Administrative Committee shall promptly issue a decision.
-If the decision has occurred prior to the award of the contract, the decision shall be referenced with a resolution for award of the contract to the County Board for its consideration.
+If the decision has occurred occurs prior to the contract's award of the contract, then the decision shall be referenced with a resolution for award of the contract to the County Board for its consideration.
 If the decision has occurred after the award of the contract, the decision of the Financial and Administrative Committee shall be final. - (2) Entitlement to costs.
-If the contract has already been awarded but the bid protest is sustained and it is determined that the protesting bidder should have been awarded the contract under the solicitation but was not, then the protesting bidder shall be entitled to only their reasonable bid preparation and response costs, excluding attorneys fees.
+If the contract has already been awarded but the bid protest is sustained and it is determined that the protesting bidder should have been awarded the contract under the solicitation but was not, then the protesting bidder shall be entitled to only their reasonable bid preparation and response costs, excluding attorneys' fees.